kubevirt/project-infra/docs/infrastructure-components.md

 #### Connected clusters

 Control plane, it sends prow jobs here to be executed and retrieves its state.

 #### Exposed services

-None.

-### phx-prow

-Old cluster where Prow control plane used to run.
-It is still used to run some jobs.

-#### Context

-phx-prow

-#### Components

-* [docker proxy]: acts as a cache for docker images, reducing the need to access external registries.

-#### External services

-* Quay: we mainly use quay as our container image registry, the images used for testing and the image artifacts are stored here.

-#### Connected clusters

-The Control plane cluster sends prow jobs here to be executed and retrieves its state.

-#### Exposed services